dt-demos/keptn-k3s-demo/README.md

 # Overview

+Use Case:

+* Simple demo for keptn and bridge setup with simple demo app
+* The setup can be use to demo automated SLO valdiation can be performed within a pipeline tool like Azure DevOps or Atlassian bitbucket pipeline

+Setup:
+* Keptn 0.7 (https://keptn.sh) on k3s on either AWS EC2 or Azure VM.
+* Simple web app running on the same host as Keptn.
+The Docker image is pre-built and can be deployed in k3s or just run as docker
+* Dynatrace OneAgent installed on the host
+* The demo app is onboarded to keptn as a project called `demo`, one stage called `dev` and on service called `simplenodeservice`

-# Setup
+# How to Setup

 ## 1. dynatrace

 * need to have a Dynatrace tenant
 * you need to make an api token for keptn installer to use
-* Keptn installer will create the autotagging rules for keptn_project, keptn_service, keptn_stage based on DT_CUSTOM_PROP values
+* NOTE the Keptn installer will create the autotagging rules for keptn_project, keptn_service, keptn_stage based on DT_CUSTOM_PROP values

 ## 2. Virtual Machine for Keptn